 Taylor Swift was Spotify's most-streamed artist in 2023.
 Here's how to see Spotify Wrapped

-PHILADELPHIA (CBS) -- It's been anything but a cruel summer — or year — or Taylor Swift.
+PHILADELPHIA (CBS) -- It's been anything but a cruel summer — or year — for Taylor Swift.

 Spotify Wrapped revealed Wednesday that Swift was the most-streamed artist globally in 2023, checking in with more than 26.1 billion streams since Jan.
 1.